vighneshbirodkar/blog-gsoc/rag_draw.md

-Although the above image does very well to show us individual regions and their adjacency relationships, it does nothing to show us the magnitutde of edges.
+Although the above image does very well to show us individual regions and their adjacency relationships, it does nothing to show us the magnitude of edges.
 To give us more information about the magnitude of edges, we have the `colormap` option.
 It colors edges between the first and the second color depending on their weight.